sumeeth05/solid-zest/README.md

 # 🍋 solid-zest

 Lightweight, intuitive state management for Solid.js.
-Inspired by Redux Toolkit and Zustand, but engineered specifically for Solid's fine-grained reactivity.
+Inspired by Redux Toolkit and Zustand for Solid's fine-grained reactivity.

 ## ✨ Features